garygr2002/Rebalance/README.md

 ### -minimum

 Sets all preferences required for the software to run in some fashion.
 This assumes a default for the source directory for the data files.
+The default is not assumed to be a directory that exists.
+The action of this option is different from the 's' command line option, where the explicitly identified argument must be an absolute, or relative directory path that <b>must</b> exist.

 ### -preference